top of page

 The vision faded, leaving only the soft glow of the archives.

-The Door She Knows
+5. The Door That Knows You

 Finally, the door settled into a shape I recognized.